AriZuu/wiced-driver/README.md

 The patch modifies wwd_buffer.c & wwd_network.c so that they work with stock LwIP.

+If the patch doesn't apply cleanly, the problem might be the dos-style line endings in SDK files.
+Issue #1 contains steps the fix them.

 Library doesn't use Wiced SDK Makefiles (Pico]OS Makefile system is used instead).
 Also, neither LwIP nor RTOS inside SDK is used (LwIP comes from picoos-lwip library and RTOS is, well, of course Pico]OS)